Skip to main content

 Which Cursor alternative should you pick?

-If you want a standalone IDE with no subscription and full data control → Bodega One.
-One-time purchase, local-first, 10+ LLM providers, QEL verification, air-gap mode.
-Join the waitlist.
+If you want a standalone IDE with no subscription and full data control → Bodega One Code.
+Free for personal use ($39 one-time for commercial), local-first, 10+ LLM providers, QEL verification, air-gap mode.
+Download free.

 If you are staying in VS Code and want the fastest switch → Continue.dev.
 Free, open source, BYOK.
 Install and go.